GreerPage/website-django/README.md

 - This is why I might be changing to [Flask](https://flask.palletsprojects.com/en/1.1.x/) in the future

 ## Api
-- The "api" is very simple, all it does is make a requet to the github api when it is requested and returns only the necessary information.
+- The "api" is very simple, all it does is make a request to the github api when it is requested and returns only the necessary information.
 - This is what the react fetchs from

 ## Directories
-- about — renders about page
+- about — about page
-- homepage — renders home page
+- homepage — home page
-- projects — renders base project page
+- projects — base project page
 - static — contains css, js, and images
 - templates — all HTML files
 - websiteDjango — main configuration files like routing and settings